SkPhilipp/cortex/ROADMAP.md

 - ProgramBuilder with higher level instructions (such as FOR, WHILE, IF, ELSE.)
 - try to find branchless methods of doing branched instructions, ideally, a generalized solution
 - a fuzzer, for compiler as well as optimizer
+- pre-written assemblies to benchmark optimization and constraint solving
-- jump takes its destination parameter from the stack(edited)
+- unused jump destination removal strategy

 post-tree-implementation:
+- mark self-contained instructions as being such; (example; [PUSH])
+- mark self-contained tree nodes as being such; (example; [PUSH, PUSH, EQUALS], [PUSH, POP])
 - write-into-read simplifications where read is known to return the same results
 - fixed-amount loop unrolling optimization
-- mark self-contained instructions as being such; (example; [PUSH])
-- mark self-contained tree nodes as being such; (example; [PUSH, PUSH, EQUALS], [PUSH, POP])
 - implement a generic solving method for self-contained tree nodes (and remove obsolete'd instruction list optimizers)
 - exit-only optimization strategies (code only performing stack math, reading, and logging ending in an EXIT or EXIT-equivalent is not interesting)
 - optimization strategy to inline instructions from elsewhere in the code, allowing for further optimization passes (post-tree-implementation, this could be done transparently without memory overhead)